Definition:

 Main components:

-1. Data collection: Aggregation of relevant information from different sources.
+1. Data collection: Aggregation of relevant information from various sources.

-2. Data preparation: Cleaning and formatting data for analysis.
+2. Data preparation: Cleaning and formatting the data for analysis.

 3. Statistical modeling: Use of algorithms and mathematical techniques to create predictive models.

-5. Data visualization: Presenting results in an understandable and actionable way.
+5. Data visualization: Presenting the results in a way that is both understandable and actionable.

 – Identify risks and opportunities

-Predictive Analysis has become an essential tool in e-commerce, allowing companies to anticipate trends, optimize operations, and improve the customer experience.
-Here are some of the main applications
+Predictive analytics has become an essential tool in e-commerce, allowing companies to anticipate trends, optimize operations, and improve the customer experience.
+Here are some of its main applications:

 1. Demand forecast:

-– Anticipates future demand for products, allowing for more efficient inventory management.
+– It anticipates future demand for products, allowing for more efficient inventory management.

-– Helps plan promotions and set dynamic pricing.
+– It helps to plan promotions and set dynamic pricing.

 – Predicts customer preferences to offer personalized product recommendations.

-– Creates individualized shopping experiences based on user history and behavior.
+– Creates personalized shopping experiences based on the user's history and behavior.

 3. Customer segmentation: